bottlesdevs/programs/Reviews/starcitizen.md

 Additional notes: n/a

 **Does it require some tweaking in order to work properly?
 (Out of normal software configuration)**
-Grade: Gold
+Grade: Platinum
-Additional notes: The launcher itself only works after issuing 'winetricks libglesv2=builtin dxvk win10' (https://appdb.winehq.org/objectManager.php?sClass=version&iId=40083&iTestingId=111684)
+Additional notes: n/a

 **Did it crash during tests execution?**
 Grade: Platinum